matthewyackee/leaflet-challenge/README.md

 # leaflet-challenge
 UofD Data Analysis Bootcamp Module 15 Challenge

-The primary files are: <xxx.html>, <xxx.json>, and a directory.
-The directory contains a directory that contains the xxx.js file.
+The primary files are located in the Leaflet-Part-1 directory.
+They are: index.html, style.css, and logic.js.

-The dashboard can be found at: https://matthewyackee.github.io/xxx/
+I intend to upload the bonus portion as Leaflet-Part-2 at a later time.

 I used the format provided by the Starter-Code files provided.